 This course will provide you with a range of skills such as welding, reading and creating engineering drawings, basic machining, fabrication, and use of basic hand and power tools.

-This new qualification has been specifically developed to reflect the minimum training requirement specified for employment in the engineering and fabrication industry.
+This qualification has been specifically developed to reflect the minimum training requirement specified for employment in the engineering and fabrication industry.

 ||Apply principles of occupational health and safety in the work environment